knowledge-web/.github/profile/README.md

 Help me figure this out!
 Here follows a first draft.

-💬 Please comment (right in this document or 📨 [karl@passionismandatory.com](mailto:karl@passionismandatory.com)) something is unclear, missing, wrong, could be improved …or for any other reason!
+💬 Please comment or mail 📨 [karl@passionismandatory.com](mailto:karl@passionismandatory.com) if something is unclear, missing, wrong, could be improved ...or for any other reason!

 <details><summary><h2>💻 Interface elements</h2></summary>